benjaminparry/benjaminparry.github.io/_posts/2016-09-26-why-i-volunteer-and-why-you-should-too.md

 * 18.00 - Lanyard checking at party venue
 * 19.00 - Doing your bit to empty the bar

-There’s also additional opportunities to help prior to the event e.g. labeling lanyards, setting up the venue, packing the goodie bags.
+There’s also additional opportunities to help prior to the event e.g. labelling lanyards, setting up the venue, packing the goodie bags.
 These are usually optional but earn you extra brownie points if you can help.

 ## Is volunteering for me?